The Roof (Back in Time): Release and chart performance

-In 1998, "The Roof" was promoted as the fourth single from Butterfly.
+"The Roof" was promoted as the fourth single from Butterfly in 1998.
 Columbia gave it little promotion and released it to European retail outlets only.
+The song was the most-added to European radio station playlists for a week in March 1998.
 Sony Music issued CD and maxi CD formats in Belgium on March 16.
-Following its release in the Netherlands, "The Roof" reached number 7 on the Tipparade and number 63 on the Single Top 100.
-It was Carey's lowest-charting single on the latter chart since "If It's Over" in 1992.
-According to Music & Media, the song was the most added to European radio station playlists for a week in March 1998.
+Following its release in the Netherlands, "The Roof" reached number 7 on the Tipparade, which ranks the songs not yet eligible to enter the Dutch Top 40.
+It also peaked at number 63 on the Single Top 100 and became Carey's lowest-charting single on that chart since "If It's Over" in 1992.

-Remixes of "The Roof" were provided to UK clubs for promotional use in late 1997.
+Aside from the Netherlands, "The Roof" entered music charts in the United Kingdom.
+Columbia first provided remixes to clubs for promotional use in late 1997.
 As the B-side to "Fly Away (Butterfly Reprise)", the Mobb Deep mix peaked at number 25 on the Record Mirror Club Chart published by Music Week.
 "The Roof" reached number 4 on the urban club chart as a standalone entry after the Mobb Deep mix was issued as part of a promotional disc that also featured "Underneath the Stars", "Breakdown" and "Babydoll".
 In early 1998, the single received a second promotional release in the UK.
 It peaked at number 30 on the club chart based on the David Morales mixes and reached number 9 on the urban club chart based on the Full Crew mixes.
-Although a commercial release scheduled for March 16, 1998, was canceled, "The Roof" peaked at number 87 on the UK singles chart due to import sales.
+Although a commercial release scheduled for March 16, 1998, was canceled, "The Roof" peaked at number 87 on the UK singles chart due to import sales and remained within the top 100 for two weeks.
+It was more successful on the R&B charts, where it reached numbers 15 and 21 on the singles and albums rankings.

-The Mobb Deep mix was later included on 1998 US maxi CDs of "My All", the album's fifth single.
+In the United States, "The Roof" began receiving unsolicited airplay from some rhythmic contemporary radio stations in October 1997.
+By late November, Columbia was preparing to issue it as the next commercial single from Butterfly.
+After the release never materialized, the Mobb Deep mix was later included on 1998 US maxi CDs of "My All", the album's fifth single.
 On August 28, 2020, Columbia and Legacy Recordings released a digital extended play with all the remixes of "The Roof" as part of the MC30 promotional campaign marking three decades of Carey's career.